-If you’ve ever been frustrated with the foods your child is eating, you may have participated in food restriction.
+If you’ve ever been frustrated with the unhealthy food your child is eating, you may have participated in food restriction.
+Parents controlling food can have lasting effects.

 - How and why children are drawn to forbidden foods